gvwilson/sdxpy/src/ftp/index.md

 syllabus:
 -   Every computer on a network has a unique IP address.
 -   The Domain Name System (DNS) translates human-readable names into IP addresses.
--   The programs on each computer send and receive messages through numbered sockets.
+-   Programs send and receive messages through numbered sockets.
--   The program that receives a message must interpret the bytes in the message.
+-   The program that receives a message is responsible for interpreting the bytes in the message.
+-   To test a program that uses the network, replace the network with a mock object.
-status: "awaiting revision"
+status: "revised 2023-08-13"
 depends:
 -   archive
 ---